cloud-gov/federalist.18f.gov/pages/using-federalist/customer-responsibilities.md

 ## Federalist's Responsibilities

-#### We provide an editing tool that makes editing content easy

-Federalist provides a web tool that can be used to edit Markdown files, which are the "building blocks" for our static websites.
-Even if you are not technical, editing your content and pushing it live will be simple and safe.

 #### We control access to the core Federalist codebase.

-Access to the Federalist editor or configuration tools for your specific content does not grant you access to Federalist's "backend."
+Access to Federalist's configuration tools for your specific content does not grant you access to Federalist's "backend."
+Federalist's code is open source, but can only be edited by approved members of the 18F team.
 No one can access Federalist's management tools in cloud.gov without FedRAMP-approved two factor authentication.

 #### We control access to the hosting service that serves your static webpages

 Federalist moves content from your GitHub repositories into a secure build process and then into an "Amazon S3 Bucket" that holds your site files.